 McKinsey & Company’s global survey on reskilling reported that the proportion of companies addressing empathy and interpersonal skills doubled in 2020, while Deloitte predicts that soft skill-intensive occupations will account for two-thirds of all jobs by 2030.

 Yet soft skills have been undervalued or overlooked, and are still surrounded by myths such as: they are inherent and cannot be learned; they are secondary skills or non-essential; they only matter in customer service or client-facing positions; they are more commonly present in extraverts or certain groups of people; and they are equitable to language and communication skills.
 So what is the truth behind these myths- how important are “soft skills” and what are we willing to invest in developing them?

-Join leaders from North Western Territories as they share their personal and organizational experiences and learnings to shed light on and de-myth soft skills, and provide advice and guidance to organizations and job seekers looking to develop these highly relevant and transferable skills to be successful in the job market:
+Join leaders as they share their personal and organizational experiences and learnings to shed light on and de-myth soft skills, and provide advice and guidance to organizations and job seekers looking to develop these highly relevant and transferable skills to be successful in the job market:

-Introduced by Mark Patterson, Executive Director, Magnet and moderated by Chantal Brine, CEO, EnPoint, we invite you to the fifth installment of the Building Future Ready Communities: Virtual Tour series for community building and an inspirational panel discussion and Q&A!
+Introduced by Florence Rousseau, Director, Marketing & Communications, Magnet and moderated by Chantal Brine, CEO, EnPoint, we invite you to the next installment of the Building Future Ready Communities: Virtual Tour series for community building and an inspirational panel discussion and Q&A!

 If you are unable to join us live, sign-up anyways and you’ll receive instructions on how to access the recording afterwards.

 Jennifer Phillips, Executive Director, Northwest Territories Chamber of Commerce

 Jennifer was born in Manitoba and grew up in Ontario, but has called Yellowknife home since 2016.
 Jennifer started her professional career with the Federal Government of Canada in 2002, relocating to Yellowknife in 2016.